 Currently, most ecommerce sites offer wishlists or allow customers to leave their cart full and exit the site.
 This means that when they return, their products are still waiting saved as a form of wishlist.
 You can create SMS automations for this list, targeting customers with high intent and using products they have already shown interest in.

 Personalization may sound like an obvious one, but it’s vital and it works!
 Many businesses believe they understand personalization but lack the follow-through in creating properly tailored experiences.
 Personalization in eCommerce is all about the customer-product relationship.
 If a customer has clicked your SMS link, added to cart, and abandoned cart, use that info to your benefit.

-Send out another SMS campaign (perhaps with a discount for that product) but don’t stop there.
+Send out another SMS campaign or promotion (perhaps with a discount for that product) but don’t stop there.
 When they land on your website, highlight the product they left behind right at the top of the home page or collection page.
 It’s important to remind them at every stage of their engagement that there is something special that they want and it’s waiting at the end of a few clicks.

 These website product highlights are also another opportunity to offer an incentive like a discount or free shipping.
 You could use a code at checkout or better yet, set up a button that automatically goes to the cart with the discount already applied automatically.

 Tip 3: Use your SMS subscriber lists to their full potential

 This is something most businesses don’t think about and they’re missing out.
 You should use your SMS subscriber list as a source for research.
 Often, research is done via email or phone call, but with exceptional open rates, SMS is a far more effective solution.